julienr/libseg/README.rst

 libseg
 ======

+This is an *UNFINISHED* implementation and it is still quite buggy.

 An interactive image foreground/background segmentation library.

 For now, this is an implementation of geodesic matting of [Bai09].
 It doesn't